BikeRoutes/BikeRoutes/Italy/Lombardia/Sesto-ParcoNord-Biccocca/README.md

-# Industrial archaeology in Milan.
+# Industrial archaeology in Milan

 With this short urban trip you'll have the chance to admire the massive industrial archaeology landmark of Carroponte.